huzaifasaeed123/Data-Scraping-Projects/README.md

 6. **Video Downloading**: Download each video from the extracted links and save them in a specified folder with appropriate titles.

 Thank you for checking out this project!
 Feel free to contribute or reach out if you have any questions.
-# MCQs and Video Content Downloader from Kips LMS
+# 4th Project-MCQs and Video Content Downloader from Kips LMS

 ## Project Description